-As demonstrated in Figure 25, the revenue for each consumer group is within the subsidy free range established by stand-alone (SAC) and avoidable costs (AC).
+As demonstrated in Figure 24, the revenue for each consumer group is within the subsidy free range established by stand-alone (SAC) and avoidable costs (AC).
 Revenue from the residential consumer groups falls on the avoidable cost limit but is within the margin of error for the test.
-There is no requirement to adjust prices.
 There is no requirement to adjust prices.

-Figure 25 - Comparison of avoided costs, stand-alone costs, and revenue from prices18
+Figure 24 - Comparison of avoided costs, stand-alone costs, and revenue from prices17

-7 Impact of 2024/25 price changes
+7 Impact of 2025/26 price changes

-Prices for all consumers are set in accordance with the IM Determination 2012 and DPP Determination 2020 which are defined by the Commerce Commission.
-The DPP Determination 2020 allows WELL to recover a net allowable revenue for the 1 April 2024 to 31 March 2025 assessment period of \$96.7m.
+Prices for all consumers are set in accordance with the IM Determination 2012 and DPP Determination 2025 which are defined by the Commerce Commission.
+The DPP Determination 2025 allows WELL to recover a net allowable revenue for the 1 April 2025 to 31 March 2026 assessment period of \$118.7m.
 The IM Determination 2012 defines how pass-through and recoverable costs are treated.

-In 2024/25, WELL will be in its fourth year of the regulatory period determined by the DPP Determination 2020.
+In 2025/26, WELL will be in its first year of the regulatory period determined by the DPP Determination 2025.
 Prices include:

-- Regulatory allowances provided by the DPP3 Determination19
+- Regulatory allowances provided by the DPP4 Determination18;

 - Transpower transmission costs;

 - Pass-through costs;

-- Other recoverable costs; and
+- · Other recoverable costs; and

-- Cost of supply allocations.
+- · Cost of supply allocations.